gokulz/Movie-zone/README.md

 # Movie-zone
 Learn & Build this Movie Site using html & css.
+## Project Description
+List of movies with ratings and reviews.